Curve/lime/README.md

 - Cross-Platform Entrypoint
 - Proxy-DLL Generation _(For MinGW)_

-> Lime follows the `RAII` paradigm, so you won't have to care about manually cleaning anything up (i.e. when allocating a page).
+> Lime follows `RAII` so you won't have to care about manually cleaning anything up (i.e. when allocating a page).

 ## ⚙️ Configuration